nais/doc/docs/services/secrets/how-to/console.md

 tags: [secrets, how-to, console]
 ---

-# Get started with secrets in Console
+# Create and manage secrets in Console

 This how-to guide shows you how to create and manage a [secret](../README.md) in the NAIS Console.